Proof of Authority

 Practical implementations:

 Ethereum Testnets (Goerli, Sepolia): Ethereum's public testnets use PoA.
-Testers get free ETH from faucets.
 Consensus is by designated validators.

 Aura (Substrate): Proof-of-Authority for Substrate-based chains.

-Polygon PoS (Pre-Polygon 2.0): Polygon sidechain used PoA for validator management initially.
+Polygon PoS: Polygon sidechain initially used PoA for validator management.

 Binance Smart Chain (BSC): Initially used PoA with Binance-approved validators.

-Many public chains use PoA initially for speed during early days, planning transition to more decentralized consensus.
+Many public chains use PoA initially for speed during early development, planning a transition to more decentralized consensus.

 PoA Risks